PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 ==========

-What we have seen so far does not really warrant the use of a dataset over a plain array or matrix with samples.
+What we have seen so far does not really warrant the use of a dataset over a plain array or a matrix with samples.
 However, in the MVPA context we often need to know more about each samples than just the value of its features.
 In the previous tutorial part we have already seen that per-sample :term:`target` values are required for supervised-learning algorithms, and that a dataset often has to be split based on the origin of specific groups of samples.
-For this type of auxiliary information a dataset can also contain three types of :term:`attribute`\ s: :term:`sample attribute`, :term:`feature attribute`, and :term:`dataset attribute`.
+For this type of auxiliary information a dataset can also contain collections of three types of :term:`attribute`\ s: :term:`sample attribute`, :term:`feature attribute`, and :term:`dataset attribute`.

 For Samples
 -----------

 In a dataset each :term:`sample` can have an arbitrary number of additional attributes.
-They are stored as vectors of length of the number of samples in a collection that is accessible via the `sa` attribute.
-A collection is implemented as a standard Python `dict`, and hence adding sample attributes works identical to adding elements to a dictionary:
+They are stored as vectors of the same length as the number of samples in a collection, and are accessible via the `sa` attribute.
+A collection is derived from a standard Python `dict`, and hence adding sample attributes works identical to adding elements to a dictionary:

   >>> ds.sa['some_attr'] = [ 0, 1, 1, 3 ]